cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 * Queueing logs and events
 * Queueing metrics

-Currently not all requests between Cloudify's Manager and the hosts it manages go through RabbitMQ.
-We aim to make it so.

 # Riemann

 [Riemann](http://riemann.io/) is an event stream processor used primarily for monitoring.